Puerto Escondido Oaxaca: Definitive Travel Guide for 2023

 Main festivals in Puerto Escondido Oaxaca

-Several state entities and private organizations join forces to present a rich program of cultural, social, and sporting events.
+Several state entities and private organizations join forces to present a rich cultural, social, and sporting events program.

 There are 30 days of musical concerts, popular dances, surfing competitions, motocross, fishing, beach volleyball, and other sports.